 Combined with cards that bear a more physical or wild meaning, it could also represent the start of an affair outside the range of any potential romantic situation for the Querent, something pleasant and thrilling but without any real emotional commitment.

-Final thoughts on the Two of Wands
+Traditional meanings of the Two of Wands

 If the ace of wands represented the paragon of the values found within the minor suit of wands, the two of wands represents the raw element of those.
 The spontaneous spark that comes early on in any project or relationship usually found to herald the beginning of something new.